jostylr/pieceful-programming/src/core.md

         let input = inputs[0];

 We first check for arguments who has the command 'pipeInput'.
-This is only for the current level of args; no lower levels can access this.
+This is only for the current level of args; no lower levels can access this except for the first argument in a pipe?.
 For that, one should use named scope variables.

         let skip = false;